 It might be objected that the code for the structure of the tree allows arbitrarily many trees to be transmitted but that only finitely many trees are possible for a given number of attributes.
 It is possible in principle to renormalise the distribution (that corresponds to the code) but a moment's thought shows that the amount of probablity "lost" is tiny and quite insignificant.

-If all forks in a tree have `m' sub-trees,
+If all forks in a tree have 'm' sub-trees, then

 Wallace and Patrick (1993) use the arity of the parent of a node to predict the probability that the node is a fork or a leaf.
 Note that the receiver knows the arity of the parent node if the parent's switching attribute is transmitted before the child trees are transmitted.

 In the case of an input attribute, c, being continuous valued, one of its values from the training data is used as a cut-value.

 Sort the values of the attribute in the training data, e.g.

 v1 <= v2 <= v3 <= ... <= v15

 We need to pick one of these values as the cut value.
 The training data will tell which gives the best fit to the dependent attribute values, but we still need a prior over c's values.